 Many artists now choose to take charge of their own music careers and become independent musicians.
 On the flip side, many artists utilize record labels because of their convenience.

-Keep in mind that there are independent artists that are extremely successful, that never used a label (think about Russ, or ChanceTheRapper).
+Keep in mind that there are independent artists who are extremely successful, who never used a label (think about Russ or ChanceTheRapper).

 Is A Record Label Right For Me?